Financial Toolset

 Base Fee: The Backbone of Predictability

-• Dynamic Adjustment: The base fee is automatically adjusted per block based on network demand.
-If a block is more than 50% full, the base fee increases; if less than 50% full, it decreases.
+• Dynamic Adjustment: The network automatically adjusts the base fee with each new block.
+If the previous block was more than 50% full, the base fee goes up.
+If it was less than 50% full, it goes down.
+Simple.

 Real-World Impact and Scenarios